Northern Lights College

-Northern Lights College (NLC) is an institution that provides post-secondary education to residents of Northern British Columbia.
-It currently has campuses and access centers in eight communities across the northern third of British Columbia, with Regional Administration located on the Dawson Creek campus.
-NLC has a working agreement with the University of Northern British Columbia.
-The college President and CEO (Oct.
-2015) is Dr. Bryn Kulmatycki.
+Northern Lights College (NLC) is a public college in Northern British Columbia, Canada.
+It currently has campuses and access centers in eight communities across the northern third of British Columbia, with Regional Administration located at the Dawson Creek campus.
+As of 2021, international students comprised 25% of NLC's total student population and 20% identified as Indigenous.

 History

 Jim Kassen began his 25-year career as the college president in 1980 and retired in 2005 seeing the college expand beyond the Dawson Creek campus to five campuses and three access centres.
+Dr M. Bryn Kulmatycki served as president from 2015 until February 2022, two months before his passing.
+Todd Bondaroff was selected as the new president in June of 2022.
+In 2025 Northern Lights College saw a downturn in enrolment of international students.